airbytehq/airbyte/docs/integrations/sources/e2e-test.md

 ## Changelog

 The OSS and Cloud variants have the same version number.
-The Cloud variant was initially released with version `1.0.0`.
+The Cloud variant was initially released at version `1.0.0`.

 | Version | Date | Pull request | Notes |
 | --- | --- | --- | --- |